What Are the Treatments for Blisters?

 Most blisters caused by friction or minor burns do not require a doctor's care.
 New skin will form underneath the affected area and the fluid is simply absorbed.
 Do not puncture a blister unless it is large, painful, or likely to be further irritated.
 The fluid-filled blister keeps the underlying skin clean, which prevents infection and promotes healing.

 But if you need to pop a blister or it pops by itself:

 - Use a sterilized needle (to sterilize it, put the point or edge in a flame until it is red hot, or rinse it in alcohol).

 - Wash your hands and the area thoroughly, then make a small hole; the fluid will drain on its own.

-- If the fluid is white or yellow, the blister may be infected and needs medical attention.
+- If the fluid is white or yellow, thick or smelly, the blister may be infected and needs medical attention.

 - Do not remove the skin over a broken blister.
 The new skin underneath needs this protective cover.

 - Apply an antibiotic ointment or cream.